ScaledAgileDevOps/SADMF/content/Principles/_index.md

 ---
 title: Principles
 description: We firmly believe...
-weight: 5
+weight: 3
 ---

+{{% notice tip %}}
+**Many important principles must be followed to meet the goals of the framework.**
+{{% /notice %}}

-#### Build Quality In
+## Build Quality In

 Quality software comes from quality people.
-Poor quality software must therefore come from poor quality people.
-To improve the quality of our software, we remove the things that reduce quality.
+Therefore, Poor quality software must come from poor quality people.
+To **build quality in**, we remove the things that reduce quality.

-#### Work in Small Batches
+## Work in Small Batches

 Too many releases are hard to report and manage.
-To reduce the number of updates to the release tracking spreadsheet, we should focus on a small number of releases each quarter.
+To reduce the number of updates to the [release tracking](/practices/#release-tracking) spreadsheet, we should focus on a small number of releases each quarter.
 This provides us with more time to *[**Amplify Feedback**](#amplify-feedback)*.

-#### Amplify Feedback
+## Amplify Feedback

 Coaching employees is an important daily practice to ensure they know we are tracking their work and care about their output.

-#### Everyone is Responsible
+## Everyone is Responsible

-Each [Coder](../organization/#coder) is responsible for their own work and should be rewarded for the work they do.
-If a feature is successfully delivered, we should identify the [Coder](../organization/#coder) who made the most changes and give them a bonus.
+Each [Coder](/organization/#coder) is responsible for their own work and should be rewarded for the work they do.
+If a feature is successfully delivered, we should identify the [Coder](/organization/#coder) who made the most changes and give them a bonus.
 It would be unfair to reward the whole team based on the excellence of an individual.

-#### Psychological Safety
+## Psychological Safety

-We know the *[**Tribunal**](../release-convoy/#tribunal)* can be a stressful time.
+We know the *[**Tribunal**](/release-convoy/#tribunal)* can be a stressful time.
 When we need to remove Coders, we will use "Human Resources as a Service" where individual performance data is used to automatically help Coders find new opportunities outside our company.
 This allows us to avoid confrontation.

-#### Systems Thinking
+## Systems Thinking

 {{% notice tip %}}
 A system will produce exactly what is designed to produce -- W. Edward Demming